 Frequently Asked Questions (FAQs)

-Question One: Can Chainsaws Be Used for Cutting Wood?
+Can Chainsaws Be Used for Cutting Firewood?

 Yes, chainsaws can and are normally used.
 However, you must make sure that your blade is longer than the wood that you want to split (Normally 2 inches longer is preferable).
 It is also important that you make sure that your chainsaw is at least 16 inches long.

-Question Two: Can Chainsaws Be Caught With Wet Wood?
+Can Chainsaws Get Caught With Wet Firewood?

 Yes, you can.
 Many people feel that wet wood might damage the chainsaw or make things a tad slower.
 However, this is not the case.
 The only thing you have to worry about is wet wood and dust particles sticking to your chainsaw.
 We don’t think that’s much of a problem, though.

-Question Four: What does “kickback” Mean?
+What does “kickback” Mean?

 Kickback refers to situations where the chain rolls back in the saw.
 This can happen in several situations.
 One case could be the impact caused by the collision of the guide bar with other objects.
 Regardless, it is something you have to be conscious about.